gmbiscontin/PPSO-for-CCMPO/README.md

 # PPSO-for-CCMPO
 Particle Swarm Optimization (PSO) applied to solve the Cardinality Constrained Markowitz Portfolio Optimization (CCMPO) problem.

-This work draws inspiration from and seeks to replicate the study by [Deng, Lin, and Lo (2012)](https://www.sciencedirect.com/science/article/abs/pii/S0957417411014527), while also considering its strengths and limitations.
+This work retraces the logical process behind the solid PSO model proposed by [Deng, Lin, and Lo (2012)](https://www.sciencedirect.com/science/article/abs/pii/S0957417411014527), and aims to replicate their study, while also critically examining its strengths and limitations.

 ---